d4rkr00t/evo/README.md

     - [ ] check that command exist
     - [ ] check all required fields
       - [ ] provide schema (?)
+- [ ] Use .gitignore in addition to include/exclude in evo config
 - [ ] Multi-spinner
 - [ ] SANDBOXING !!!
 - [ ] Refactor task runner